for Nikon digital cameras

 Most software provided by Nikon Corporation can be used on computers running under Microsoft (DOS) and/or MacIntosh (Mac) operating systems.

 Since December 17, 2014 Nikon Corporation opened a download center where you may find manuals, software and firmware of modern equipment in up to 43 languages!
+You may check this web site for the latest updates of the software mentioned hereafter, too.

 The very first Coolpix 100 was supplied with 'EasyPhoto'-software.
 For later models the first version of Nikon View was available.
 Nikon View software versions were numbered from 1 to 6 (6.2.1).
 In fact all versions were upgrades of the older version, especially made to enable the download of images from newer cameras.
 With the introduction of the Nikon D2-series Nikon View NX was presented.
 The latest version is Nikon View NX 2.3.0 enabling to download images made with cameras in the Nikon D2, Nikon D3 and Nikon D4-series.
 The later versions do not allow direct contact with the Nikon D1-series.
 In this case you need a separate card reader.
 Older Coolpix cameras may be used with later Nikon View software although exif-data will not be available. (e.g.; Nikon Coolpix 100 data are not visible in Nikon View 4 and higher).